LambdaTest/wdio-lambdatest-service/README.md

 };
 ```
 ### To upload app from local or url
-Upload android or ios apps from local or hosted app url by adding this following required configuration in your `wdio.conf.js`.
-To use the uploaded app for testing along in the same run set `enableCapability = true` , this will set the app url value in the capability.
+Upload `android` or `ios` apps from local or hosted app url by adding this required configuration in your `wdio.conf.js`.
+To use the uploaded app for testing along in the same run set `enableCapability = true` , this will set the app url value in the capabilities.

 ```js
 // wdio.conf.js